Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Opioids are a class of drugs that include illegal drugs like heroin and fentanyl, along with legal prescription pain relievers such as oxycodone (OxyContin) and hydrocodone (Vicodin).
-The Centers for Disease Control and Prevention (CDC) reveals that more than 70 percent of the 70,630 drug overdose deaths in 2019 involved an opioid.
+Opioids are a class of drugs that include illegal drugs like heroin and fentanyl.
+Legal prescription pain relievers such as oxycodone (OxyContin) and hydrocodone (Vicodin) are part of the class, too.
+The Centers for Disease Control and Prevention (CDC) reveals that more than 80 percent of the 80,411 drug overdose deaths in 2021 involved an opioid.

 One of the challenges in dealing with pain is that it is subjective.
-Physicians have to rely on our description about its intensity, which can make it hard to judge how much medication a person needs.
+Physicians must rely on our description about its intensity, which can make it hard to judge how much medication a person needs.

-Chronic pain, in particular, is difficult to treat.
+Chronic pain is difficult to treat.
 To begin with, what exactly is chronic pain?
 A typical definition is pain that lasts more than 12 weeks.
 The side effects of chronic pain can be severe.
 Limited mobility and a poorer quality of life are two.

 If you’re experiencing chronic pain, or if your pain medications aren’t working, meet with your doctor.
-To help with your discussion, here are some questions you might ask:
+Here are some questions you might ask to start the discussion:

 Acupuncture, hypnosis, massage, spinal manipulation and yoga may help relieve your pain.
 The National Institutes of Health (NIH) reports, “a growing body of evidence suggests that some complementary approaches may help to manage some painful conditions.”

-No matter how you and your doctor decide to treat your pain, here’s the important thing to remember: your pain needs to be controlled in a safe and effective way.
-By using safety as your starting point, you’ll be able to plan ways to lessen or eliminate your pain.
+No matter how you and your doctor decide to treat your pain, here’s the important thing to remember: Your pain needs to be controlled in a safe and effective way.
+By using safety as the starting point, you’ll be able to plan ways to lessen or eliminate your pain.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.